tbali0524/playground-jcb5vasr/markdowns/compilers.md

 ./sol
 ```

-This is still our sample puzzle solution, now in C. I will exclude it for the other languages below, focusing on the 'running the compiler' part only.
+This is still our sample puzzle solution, now in C. I will exclude the embedded code in the remaining examples, focusing on the 'running the compiler' part only.

 ## C\#